TashaTJ/PP2-snake/README.md

 ## Responsive Testing

 Responsiveness was tested via Chrome Devtools, The Viewport Resizer chrome extension and The Responsive Design Checker website.

+The current version of the site is not compatible with mobile landscape mode game play, due to the static nature of the touch control buttons.
+In future this could be solved by moving the game screen to the left and the touch controls to the right.
+The optimal solution would be to lose the touch controls altogether when Hammer JS is implemented.

 [Back to top](<#contents>)